 To each sort a set ,

 To each relation symbol of arity a subset ,

 To each function symbol of type a function .
+Such a function is called an operation (that interprets ).
 In the case of constants of type , the empty product on the left is taken to be a terminal or 1-element set , whose element needs no name but is often given a generic name like ‘’.

 An important point to bear in mind is that essentially the same theories (where ‘same’ means that the categories of models are equivalent or even isomorphic) may have very different signatures.
 For example,